-EXMO: This team has for objective the development of theoretical and software tools for enabling interoperability in formalized knowledge exchange.
+• EXMO: This team produces theoretical and software tools for enabling interoperability in formalized knowledge exchange.
 EXMO focuses on three topics: semantic properties in knowledge representation language translation, semantic adaptation of multimedia documents and ontology matching for interoperability.
 In Wimmics ontology alignment is not a main topics as for EXMO but it may be useful in case of interactions involving multiple ontologies.
 In this case, results of existing alignment algorithms such as those offered by EXMO among others, could be exploited.
-EXMO and Wimmics cooperate in the ANR project Datalift.
+EXMO and Wimmics have cooperated in the past and currently cooperate in the ANR project Datalift: EXMO focuses on resource alignment while Wimmics focuses on access control and privacy.